Home Majors Applied Mathematics

-Applied Mathematics Degree
+Applied Mathematics

 Students study mathematical methods used to solve real-world problems in science, engineering, finance, and technology, including differential equations, optimization, and numerical analysis.
 Graduates typically pursue careers as data scientists, quantitative analysts, operations researchers, and mathematical modelers in finance, tech, defense, and consulting.
 Applied mathematicians command premium salaries in quantitative finance and technology sectors.

-What Applied Mathematics Graduates Do
+What Applied Mathematics graduates do

 Your degree in applied mathematics makes you a professional problem-solver for complex systems.
 As a data scientist, you won't just analyze data; you'll build the predictive models that power business decisions, spending your days cleaning messy datasets and translating your findings for executives.
 In finance, you might work as an analyst, living in spreadsheets to model a company's future earnings and advise on major trades.
 Or, as an actuary, you’ll use statistical models to calculate the financial cost of risk for insurance companies, essentially predicting the future to set policy prices.